lancelot0805/SD4R/README.md

 ## ✒️ Citation

 If you find our work beneficial for your research, please consider citing our paper and give us a star.
-If you encounter any issues, please contact shawnnnkb@zju.edu.cn.
+If you encounter any issues, please contact 2608745157@qq.com.

 ## 🐸 Visualization Results